-Legacy schemes assign SF according to the distance of the ED from the GW for dense LoRa-based IoT network deployments (as shown in Figure \ref{fig:SFassignement}) such as equal-interval-based method \cite{7803607}, equal-area-based scheme \cite{Lim2018} and the Random scheme where the SFs are assigned randomly without regarding the LoRa ED location.
-Using the equal-interval-based scheme the interval $[d_s, d_{s+1}]$ using this formula $(d_{s+1} − d_s) = R_c/S$ where is determined using the following formula when using equal-area-based scheme, $d_s= R_c (s - 1)/S$.
-Where $R_c$ is the region index's coverage radius of single GW and S. Numerous works focused on analyzing LoRa performance under different scenarios including massive IoT connectivity harsh communication environment, multiple and single GWs deployments \cite{Hoeller2020, 8319183, Guo2021}.
-Contrarily to the distance-based SF assignment, authors in \cite{Hoeller2020} analyze the performance of ADR, which allocates the TP and the SF based on the channel state.
-Keep working on single-cell LoRaWAN system restrict this study to small town or villages LoAWAN deployment scenarios.
 Thus, an analytical LoRaWAN model was described and validated through Monte Carlo simulations.
-Co-technology Interference was covered in the performance evaluation of LoRa receiver \cite{8319183}, the advantage of multi-hop LoRa network on ensuring wide network coverage and enhancing the indoor penetration compared to the single-hope LoRa network.
-This advance is due to the use of relays to advance packets into the destination, which allows extending the network capacity by using different SF to transmit to the GW or forward the received packets.
-In addition, the SIR required to enable SFs orthogonality was evaluated, LoRa immunity against interference resulting from transmitted time-synchronized packets by multiple ED using similar SF.
+Co-technology interference was covered in the performance evaluation of LoRa receiver \cite{8319183} regarding the advantage of multi-hop LoRa network for ensuring wide network coverage and enhancing indoor penetration compared to the single-hop LoRa network \cite{10.1145/3479239.3485718}.
+This advance is due to the use of relays to advance packets into the destination, extending the network capacity using different SFs to transmit to the GW or forward the received packets.
+In addition, the SIR required to enable SFs orthogonality was evaluated, and LoRa immunity against interference resulted from transmitted time-synchronized packets by multiple ED using similar SF.
 Experiments were conducted \cite{Guo2021} to evaluate the LoRa packet reception performance.
-A trade-off between the physical parameter and the packet reception performance was identified under a negative SNR.
-Packet length showed a great influence on the LoRa performance; this fact was used to design a transmission scheme that manages the reliability, transmission delay, and energy consumption.
+A trade-off between the physical parameter and packet reception performance was identified under a negative SNR.
+The packet length greatly influenced the LoRa performance; this fact was used to design a TX scheme that manages the reliability, TX delay, and energy consumption.